magomimmo/modern-cljs/doc/tutorial-20.md

 `Enfocus` has two main directories, `project` and `testing`.
-At the moment we do not care about the `testing` directory, because we'll later try to introduce the [clojurescript.test][11] lib for unit testing abd we'll focus our attention on the `project` directory only.
+At the moment we do not care about the `testing` directory, because we'll later try to introduce the [clojurescript.test][11] lib for unit testing and we'll focus our attention on the `project` directory only.

 ## Separation on concerns - Step 1